I recently had a guest tell me “It’s not fair, Southern Utah has SO much to see!” I had to agree with her, but here are our top 10 picks for you.

 10. Family History Center

-The LDS (Mormon) Church has a great Family History Research Center right downtown .
+The Church of Jesus Christ of Latter Day Saints (Mormon) has a great Family History Research Center right downtown.
 Open to the public, there is always someone really nice there to help you learn a little more about you!
 It’s actually pretty cool to find your family geneology.
-You may find stories about your ancestors that you didn’t know existed!
+You may find stories about your ancestors, near and far, that you didn’t know existed!